revaturelabs/interviewquestions/Java/JUnit/JUnit Annotations.md

 ---

-3. Which annotation is the replacement for the pacakge org.junit.TestCase.
+3. Which annotation is the replacement for the pacakge org.junit.TestCase?

 <details><summary><b> Show Answer </b></summary>